WALWALASAFI/Random-Quote-Machine/README.md

 6️⃣ `use (git add, git commint, git push) in the git bash to push it in Github`

 7️⃣  `Make a string and uniqe project-Readme.md file`

+## Technologies
+1️⃣  React: Frontend library for building the user interface.

+2️⃣  Axios: For making HTTP requests to fetch quotes and images.

+3️⃣  Tailwind CSS: For styling the components.

+4️⃣  API Ninjas Quotes API: For retrieving quotes.

+5️⃣  Pexels API: For fetching background images based on the selected category.

 ### Author 🔵✅